gkdas/bscsyllabus/semIII.rst

 Nitrogen and Sulphur containing compounds: 10 Lectures
 ------------------------------------------------------

-Preparation and important reactions of nitro and compounds, nitriles and isonitriles Amines: Effect of substituent and solvent on basicity;
+Preparation and important reactions of nitro and nitroso compounds, nitriles and isonitriles.
+Amines: Effect of substituent and solvent on basicity;
 Preparation and properties: Gabriel phthalimide synthesis, Carbylamine reaction, Mannich reaction, Hoffmann’s exhaustive methylation, Hofmann-elimination reaction; Distinction between 1°, 2° and 3° amines